 A very important note about newborn sleep positions

 One of the things that drastically increases the risk of SIDS is suddenly putting an infant on his tummy when he is accustomed to sleeping on his back.
 Research has found that this sudden change can dramatically increase risk.

 Why is this important?
 You need to be firm and clear with anybody else who watches your child.
-Tell your mom, dad, brothers, sisters, daycare workers, and babysitters that you always want your baby going to bed on your his or her back.
-Do not compromise as this is well-researched and clearly documented, and will help keep your baby safe.
+Tell your mom, dad, brothers, sisters, daycare workers, and babysitters that you always want your baby going to bed on his or her back every time.
+Do not compromise and don’t feel guilty—this is well-researched and clearly documented, and will help keep your baby safe.

 Is it ok for my baby to sleep on her side?

 Like prone (stomach) sleeping, side sleeping is not recommended.
 Do not let your newborn sleep on her side.
 It’s very easy for her to roll over to her tummy.

 1-5 months: Always put your baby on their back to sleep.

 5-12 months: Put your baby on their back when you put them down to sleep, but don’t worry if the baby rolls over in the night.